 - Roos is a bad, cowardly person who consistently makes bad, cowardly choices.
 There is a glaring hole in his character in that his life’s mission is creating the elixir of life, but he doesn’t actually seem interested in eternal life.
 At the very, very end of the book, this contradiction is addressed in a powerful and frankly wonderful way.
 Alas, far too late.
 Every Niclays chapter was a slog.

 - What does Ead actually feel about things?
-Why does she like about Sabran?
+What does she like about Sabran?
 The book only tells us, never shows.
 Ead shows no appreciation—indeed, she shows little reaction—when Sabran does anything reaction-worthy.
 Why does she feel loyal to the Priory?
 Where is the evidence that she hates court so much, where is the conflict of her wondering ifs he really does?
 Ead is so detached and aloof at court for so much of the novel that we hardly see her engage with the world around her.
 It makes reading her character feel a bit like chewing cardboard decorated to look like cake.

 - Tané is at least more engaged.
 I liked the concepts in her chapters.
 But they were short, and Tané’s story feels shoehorned into the story so that she can become an extremely convenient piece of the whole much (MUCH) later.
 And like Shannon’s other writing, what should have been an extremely likeable character with a beautiful character arc fell flat and dry, full of purple prose in the wrong places and struggling to find emotional connection.